guokr/simbase/README.md

     List all recommendation targets with the inputed vecset as source

-*   rmk vecsetname1 vecsetname2
+*   rmk vecsetname1 vecsetname2 funcscore

-    > rmk userprofile article
+    > rmk userprofile article cosinesq

-    Create a recommendation to article by userprofile
+    Create a recommendation to article by userprofile and it use cosinesq as score function.
+    Currently score functions you can choice are: 'cosinesq' and 'jensenshannon'

 *   rrec vecsetname1 vecid vecsetname2